AMReX-Combustion/PeleLM/Docs/source/GNUmakeSystem.rst

 on the dimensionality of the problem.

 Variables ``DEBUG``, ``USE_MPI``, ``USE_OMP``, ``USE_CUDA`` and ``USE_HIP`` are optional with default set
-to TRUE, FALSE and FALSE, respectively.
+to TRUE, FALSE, FALSE, FALSE and FALSE, respectively.
+Note that the last three entries are mutually exclusive.
 The meaning of these variables should be obvious.
  When ``DEBUG=TRUE``, aggressive compiler optimization flags are turned off and assertions in source code are turned on.
 For production runs, ``DEBUG`` should be set to FALSE.